 Factors to consider when choosing a website domain

 1. Domain name extension

 You have a variety of choices in this regard - country specific (.au, .sg, .de, .cn), organizational (.org, .edu) and even weird ones (.pizza, .space) but experts still recommend using the OG .com extension simply because it’s the most common and users are more likely to remember your site ends in this extension by default.
 Do a domain name search to find out if your chosen domain name with .com is already taken.
-If it is, go with .net or .org, the next safest bets.
-If you’re out of luck, we suggest going back to the drawing board and coming up with a new name.
+If it is, go with .net or .org, the next safest bets - .xyz if you're feeling adventurous.

 2. The shorter the better